Otabi Festival 2021 Children’s Kabuki LIVE STREAM

 As a City of Kabuki, Komatsu has an enduring tradition of staging children’s kabuki plays, hardly seen elsewhere in Japan.
 One of the best times to witness these plays is during our biggest annual event in May, the Otabi Festival.

-For this year’s Otabi Festival as well, there will be a total of 5 shows staged at URARA Theater!
-Guests are restricted to Hokuriku residents as part of corona safety measures, and free tickets may be reserved at URARA Theater in advance, any day before the shows! (same-day tickets subject to availability)
+Guests are restricted to Hokuriku residents as part of corona safety measures, and free tickets may be reserved at URARA Theater by phone (0761-20-5500) or directly at the counter!